forfudan/MojoMiji/src/miji/basic/string.md

 # Data type - String

 > There are a thousand string types in a thousand people's eyes.
-> -- Yuhao Zhu, *Gate of Heaven*
+> -- Yuhao Zhu, _Gate of Heaven_

 String is one of the most important concepts in programming languages, but also one of the most controversial ones.
 On the one hand, the "string" is able to store or represent the texts of almost all human languages.
 On the other hand, it is also a source of confusion and frustration for many programmers, especially when it comes to how to encode, decode, and manipulate strings.
 In a thousand people's eyes, there are a thousand different ways to implement a string type as well as its functionalities.
 Thus, some people even think that the string type should not be a built-in type in programming languages, but rather be in third-party libraries that can be implemented in different ways.

 Nevertheless, most programming languages do have a built-in string type.
 Mojo is no exception.
 However, the design of `String` in Mojo is, inevitably, changing rapidly, due to the reasons we mentioned above.
 Even within the development team, there are different opinions on how to design the `String` type.
 This is why we put string in this standalone chapter.

-::: warning Compatible Mojo version
+::: warning Future changes expected

-This chapter is compatible with Mojo v25.4 (2025-06-18).

 The behavior of `String` has been changing rapidly.
 Some of the features described here may not be applicable to the latest versions of Mojo, and some of the features may still be changing in future versions.

 There are many ongoing discussions about the design of `String` in Mojo.
 The official team is still working on it.
 Here are some nice references that we can refer to:

-- [Proposal on String Design](https://github.com/modular/modular/blob/main/mojo/proposals/string-design.md
-) in the Mojo official repo for more up-to-date information.
+- [Proposal on String Design](https://github.com/modular/modular/blob/main/mojo/proposals/string-design.md) in the Mojo official repo for more up-to-date information.
 - [PR #3984: Un-deprecate `String.__iter__()`](https://github.com/modular/modular/pull/3984).
 - [PR #3988: String, ASCII, Unicode, UTF, Graphemes](https://github.com/modular/modular/pull/3988).